 Work created and produced by Original Pictures includes the drama series Falcon Beach for ABC Family and Global TV in Canada.
 Fremantle International Distribution has sold the show in more than 135 territories.
 The television movie A Bear Named Winnie, a co-production between OP and Power Television of the UK, won a Crystal Heart at the Heartland Film Festival in the United States and captured the biggest drama audience of the year for the Canadian Broadcasting Corporation.

-Original Pictures' Kim Todd and Nicholas Hirst are executive producers of the second season of What's Your News?, a show for pre-schoolers featuring pre-schoolers' news as told to various correspondANTS - GiANT, ANTony, and others, airs on CBC across the country on Sundays at 7:00am.
-There are 20 episodes.
-If you or your child, grandchild or preschool friend don't get up that early, please set your PVRs.
+Original Pictures' Kim Todd and Nicholas Hirst are executive producers of the second season of What's Your News?, a show for pre-schoolers featuring pre-schoolers' news as told to various correspondANTS - GiANT, ANTony, and others.
 What's Your News? is an international treaty co-production between Original Pictures in Canada and TT Animation, a subsidiary of Warner Bros in the UK.
+The series aired on CBC in Canada.
+It is co-created and produced by Larry Mirkin (Fraggle Rock) in Canada and Jocelyn Stevenson (Barney and Friends) in the UK.

 Produced with Curlers Productions Inc., the pilot aired on CBC in July 2009.
 It's about four working class women just trying to stay afloat amidst the chaos of life: demanding children, high-maintenance husbands, mortgages that keep them awake at night, uninspiring jobs, and all the challenges that come from being a wife, a mother and more significantly, a woman.
 BUT... all is forgotten, all is left behind when they are together, playing, training, and competing for their true love...
 Curling.